 - Are you planning to start your business alone?

-- Would taking over a business rather than creating a new one be an option?
+- Would acquiring an existing business rather than creating a new one be a viable option?

-- Will this be your main business activity?
+- Will this venture become your main business activity?

-- Will you work at home or do you have to find business premises?
+- Will you operate from home, or will you need to find business premises?

-90% of new products don't survive the first three years.
-You can avoid this risk with an MVP, prototype, pilot project, proof of concept, etc. All of these terms refer to the same goal: to perfect a product/service before putting it on the market.
+Statistics show that 90% of new products don't survive the first three years.
+You can mitigate this risk by using an MVP (Minimum Viable Product), prototype, pilot project, or proof of concept.
+These terms all refer to the same goal: refining your product or service before launching it.

 The format of your business plan isn’t important, but a well-documented and quantified project is always more convincing!
-You can always use our free tool: mybusinessplan.brussels.
+You can always use our free template.